Sanchochx/coffee_bros/context/arch_status.md

     - Recreates enemies from initial_enemy_positions list
     - Supports different enemy types (currently only Polocho)
   - **reset_level()**: Completely resets level to initial state
-    - Clears all sprite groups (all_sprites, platforms, enemies, powerups)
+    - Clears all sprite groups (all_sprites, platforms, enemies, powerups, goals)
     - Recreates player from player_spawn data
     - Recreates all platforms from level_data
     - Recreates all enemies from initial_enemy_positions
     - Recreates all powerups from level_data
+    - Recreates goal from goal_data - US-023
     - Used when player dies and needs fresh level state
 - **Design Features:**
   - Data-driven level design (levels defined in JSON, not code)